-The Tsurumi Plant

-Manufacturing
+Global production structure

 Theme 6

-Global production structure

-Flour Milling Segment, Processed Food Segment, Others Segment
+Flour Milling Segment, Processed Food Segment,

 Our Flour Milling Business and Yeast and Biotechnology Business operate on a basic assumption that their products will be consumed locally.
 Both businesses utilize manufacturing technology and quality control expertise accumulated through efforts to meet specific customer demands in Japan, and are applying that expertise to expand business in various regions overseas ranging from North America's mature market to Australia, Thailand, and India where we expect continuing growth.
-The Processed Food Business has manufacturing sites for pasta sauce in Thailand and Vietnam where it sources the high quality materials available in the region; for pasta in the United States and Turkey where it procures high quality durum wheat; and for B to B premixes in China and Thailand where there are large numbers of frozen food producers.
+Manufacturing The Processed Food Business has manufacturing sites for pasta sauce in Thailand and Vietnam where it sources the high quality materials available in the region; for pasta in the United States and Turkey where it procures high quality durum wheat; and for B to B premixes in China and Thailand where there are large numbers of frozen food producers.
 The Mesh Cloth Business has production bases in Indonesia and Thailand and is aggressively developing its overseas operations.
 We are formulating global production networks optimized for each type of product based on the availability of quality ingredients and the needs of our customers.
-Flour Production Capacity (raw wheat basis)

-Main Nisshin Seifun Group Production Bases Worldwide (as of April 2019)
+Main Nisshin Seifun Group Production Bases Worldwide (as of April 2019\)

-^{}Includes the premix plant in Vietnam scheduled to commence operations in 2019 and the yeast plant in India scheduled to commence operations in summer 2020 Sales and Marketing Theme 7 The ability to make proposals according to market changes Flour Milling Segment, Processed Food Segment, Others Segment
+Sales and Marketing The ability to make proposals according to market changes Flour Milling Segment, Processed Food Segment, Others Segment

-We are seeking to create new food cultures to meet the increasing variety of consumer needs for our commercial-use products.
-One way we do this is by working with food ingredient makers through the e-So-Shoku Club website created to communicate with makers of products for commercial use and share information about new products and menus.
-Led by the Flour Milling Business and linked with the

-The e-So-Shoku Club website Processed Food Business and Yeast and Biotechnology Business, we work with our customers to resolve issues and explore business opportunities.
+COLUMN TEXT OF STATE OF STATE working with food ingredient makers through the e-So-Shoku Club website created to communicate with makers of products for commercial use and share information about new products and menus.
+Led by the Flour Milling Business and linked with the Processed Food Business and Yeast and Biotechnology Business, we work with our customers to resolve issues and explore business opportunities.
 We always approach the development of products for household use from the consumer's perspective as we seek to propose products and open new markets with offerings for home preparation that are truly delicious, enjoyable, simple, convenient, healthy, and matched to the needs of the times.
 In the Healthcare Foods Business, we are responding to the health needs of society by using the sophisticated technology cultivated in our pharmaceuticals business to develop new healthcare foods while focusing on direct marketing to consumers.
 The Engineering Business emphasizes close communication with customers and offers total engineering services with plant construction managers remaining in charge of projects through post-construction maintenance.

-The Nisshin Pharma Direct website Theme 8 Japan's leading brand in commercial and household wheat flour products Flour Milling Segment, Processed Food Segment (1)
+Japan's leading brand in commercial and household wheat flour products Flour Milling Segment, Processed Food Segment (1)

-The Flour Milling Business's commercial wheat flour boasts a commanding 40% share of the domestic market.
+boasts a commanding 40% share of the domestic market.
 The Processed Food Business has numerous products holding top market share, including the Nisshin Series of powder products featuring Nisshin Cooking Flower® flour in a convenient bottle package, Nisshin Kotsunoiranai (easy-made) Batter Mix, the Ma•Ma series of dry pasta, and Ao-No-Dokutsu Spaghetti for pasta lovers.

-Core products for household use

-Theme 9

 Achieving sustainable food logistics

-Processed Food Segment (10)
+Processed Food Segment ( )

 Nisshin Foods Inc. is one of a group of six domestic food manufacturers that are formulating the Food Logistics Intelligent Network to establish an efficient and stable logistics system for an all-encompassing supply chain for the Japanese food industry.
 In April 2019, five of the group established a joint logistics company to operate on a nationwide scale.
 The food producers are joining forces to create sustainable food logistics operations that help alleviate the impact of a shortage of truck drivers and rising fuel prices while also helping protect the environment by reducing CO2 emissions.

 Quality Assurance and After-Sales Service

 Theme 10

 Full quality assurance in all processes

-All businesses